 “Miss Middleton chose British brand Alexander McQueen for the beauty of its craftsmanship and its respect for traditional workmanship and the technical construction of clothing.
 Miss Middleton wished for her dress to combine tradition and modernity with the artistic vision that characterises Alexander McQueen’s work.
 Miss Middleton worked closely with Sarah Burton in formulating the design of her dress.
 The dress epitomises timeless British craftsmanship by drawing together talented and skilled workmanship from across the United Kingdom.
 The dress design pays tribute to the Arts and Crafts tradition, which advocated truth to materials and traditional craftsmanship using simple forms and often Romantic styles of decoration.”

 The ivory satin bodice was padded slightly at the hips and narrowed at the waist, and was inspired by the Victorian tradition of corsetry that is a particular Alexander McQueen hallmark and 1950s fashion.
-The lace bodice features V-neck line and long sleeves.
+The lace bodice features a V-neck line and long sleeves.
 The lace detail incorporated the rose symbolising England, the thistle for Scotland, the Shamrock for Ireland and the daffodil represented Wales.

 From the Telegraph’s report,

 Sarah Burton went to such lengths to hide her involvement that she told no-one but a core group of colleagues who were to assist her in the design.
 “It was so great to actually keep a secret, especially in this day and age when everyone talks about everything.”
 Burton’s parents, Anthony and Diane Heard, were told only on the eve of the ceremony.
 She was unable to tell them earlier because she was bound by a confidentiality agreement with Buckingham Palace.
 To find out just what their daughter had created, the couple had to join the crowds on the Mall and catch a glimpse of the Duchess via a periscope.